XRPLF/xrpl-dev-portal/docs/concepts/consensus-protocol/consensus-protections.md

 Research is ongoing to design an improved consensus protocol that allows more heterogeneous validator lists.
 For more information, see the [Consensus Research](consensus-research.md) page.

+## Dropping Proposals From Untrusted Validators

+For reasons beyond the scope of discussion here, if a server no longer trusts a validator in the network, the server can update the configuration to drop proposals or validations from the untrusted validator instead of relaying (gossiping) them to the network.

+For more information, see `relay_proposals` and `relay_validations` in the [rippled.cfg](https://github.com/XRPLF/rippled/blob/develop/cfg/rippled-example.cfg) file.

 ## See Also